 Effective with the students who declared their majors in Spring 2017 and those following, students may double-count no more than two courses for both a certificate and a major.
 For example, students who have declared a CULP major who are also pursuing a Media and Politics certificate may only double-count two courses for both CULP and the certificate.

-In addition, courses required for the Arabic language minor can double-count with a core requirement (like HALC), but cannot double-count with a major, another minor, or a certificate – unless the certificate is an area studies certificate, like CARS, that requires language.
+Courses required for the Arabic language minor cannot double-count with a major, another minor, or a certificate – unless the certificate is an area studies certificate, like CARS, that requires language.
 In that case language courses required for CARS may double-count for the minor and certificate, primarily because the language is not the primary component of the certificate.

 Students may complete any combination of three programs to include: 1 major and 2 minors; 1 major, 1, minor, and 1 certificate; 1 major and 2 certificates.
 GU-Q students may not double major.

 Majors (A Bachelor of Science in Foreign Service)